Hiring Students From Abroad for Seasonal Work on a J-1 Visa US

 • If there is a need to reassign students to different types of work, sponsors must be informed.

-• If students fail to meet the requirements of their jobs, employers are required to report this to the sponsor.
+• Also, If students fail to meet job requirements, employers must report this to the sponsor.

 • In case a student decides to quit their job prematurely for any reason, employers must notify the sponsor immediately.